qosdil/tt-fraudsters-suspender/README.md

 ## An Unpaid Tech Debt

-When I developed this app, there was a tech debt that was too risky to pay considering the development time limit.
-Supposedly Cognito was the only source of truth of a user's enabled/disabled status.
+Supposedly, Cognito was the only source of truth of a user's enabled/disabled status, but that was a tech debt that was too risky to pay considering the short development time limit.

 So, the app also updated the `users.is_enabled` field in the PostgreSQL database.